mgomez9638/CIS-106-Mario-Gomez/README.md

 ## Assignment 9

 In session 9 of CIS 106, we learn about do while loops and repeat until loops.
-It helps the user by focusing on excuting a block before checking on the condition.
+It helps the user by focusing on executing a block before checking on the condition.
 I am not as familiar with do while loops as I should be but I have used them before.
 My go to loop was usually the for loop.
 I mostly implemented them into my projects until I learned about switch case.
 I enjoyed to create introduction descriptions, menus afterwards, and then closing descriptions when the user ended the program.
 Moreover, creating these programs in Flowgorithm is a bit of a head scratcher because it is different than IDEs.
 Every new documentation has its assets, so I will be learning as I go.

 ## Assignment 10